nipune/House-Price-Predictor/Melb_House_price_predictaor/README.md

 * [Sources](#sources)

 ## General info
 This project is predicting the median Melbourne House prices based on suburb selection.
-By using various machine learning teachniques we were able to determine which models gave the best predicition to the actual prices.
+By using various machine learning teachniques we were able to determine which models gave the closest predicition to the actual prices.

 ## Technologies
 Project is created with: